thesmashing/data_cleaning/README.md

-This is a git repo
+This repo explains how all of the scripts work and how they are connected.

+Changes made on 23.05.16